Monuments, Plaques & Statues/Sculptures

 Terry Fox Statue

-The statue of Terry Fox, which stands across from Parliament Hill in Ottawa, portrays the courage of this true national hero.
+The statue of Terry Fox which stands on Sparks Street between O'Connor and Bank, portrays the courage of this true national hero.
 At age 21, this young man began his Marathon of Hope to raise money for cancer research.

 He ran for a total of 143 days, through the Maritimes, Quebec and Ontario.
 But the bone cancer that had claimed part of his right leg returned.
 He was forced to stop his run near Thunder Bay, Ontario.
 Terry Fox died on June 28, 1981, one month before his 23rd birthday.